MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 1. Save the configuration.

     > **Note**: The configuration values other than the API key will be stored in your local browser.
-If you close and re-open the app, you will need to re-enter the APi key.
+If you close and re-open the app, you will need to re-enter the API key.

 1. Use the app to chat with Anton and ask questions about AI concepts.
 The app will use your deployed model in Microsoft Foundry.